avishayt/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 The Assisted Installer currently runs as a SaaS on cloud.redhat.com, enabling users to deploy OpenShift clusters with certain customizations, particularly on bare metal hardware.
-It is necessary to bring those capabilities on-premise in users' clusters for two purposes:
+It is necessary to bring those capabilities on-premise in users' "Hub" clusters installing clusters and adding remote worker nodes via Multi-cluster management, such as through Hive and RHACM.

-1. A cluster created by the Assisted Installer needs the ability to add workers on day 2.
-2. Multi-cluster management, such as through hive and RHACM, should be able to utilize the capabilities of the Assisted Installer.

-This enhancement proposes the first iteration of running the Assisted Installer in end-user clusters to meet the purposes above.
+This enhancement proposes the first iteration of running the Assisted Installer in end-user clusters to meet the purpose above.

 ## Motivation

 ### Goals

 * Expose the Assisted Installer's capabilities as a kubernetes-native API.
-Some portion may be exposed through [hive](https://github.com/openshift/hive)'s API.
+Some portion will be exposed through [Hive](https://github.com/openshift/hive)'s API.
-* Enable any OpenShift cluster deployed by the Assisted Installer to add worker nodes on day 2.
 * Enable multi-cluster management tooling to create new clusters using Assisted Installer.
+* Enable adding workers to any OpenShift cluster deployed by the Assisted Installer via the same multi-cluster management tooling.
-* Enable automated creation and booting of the assisted discovery ISO for bare-metal deployments.
+* Enable automated creation and booting of the Assisted discovery ISO for bare-metal deployments.
 * Ensure the design is extensible for installing on other platforms.

 ### Non-Goals